top of page

 Personalized telehealth sessions tailored to your specific experience; Not a one-size-fits-all plan.
 You receive support between sessions whether it’s a quick question, needing help working through challenges (because life can throw us curveballs anytime) or celebrating the good stuff — your successes!
 No waiting for weeks on end to get what you need here.

 All sessions are offered via telehealth (Zoom or telephone) to support accessibility.
 You can meet with me from the comfort of your couch, your car, your office, or on a walk.
 I know what it’s like to be unable to leave the house and show up to an in-person appointment due to feeling out of energy from chronic pain and anxiety or the temptation to cancel because you're swamped at work and can't step away.
-Accessibility matters deeply to me.

-Weekly Perimenopause Roundtable (coming soon!)
+Monthly Virtual Perimenopause Roundtable (coming soon!)

 A space where you realize you are not the only one.
 Where symptoms are normalized, not dismissed.
 Where conversations are honest and compassionate and real.